 com.—in that order—checking for the longest match.
 If no wildcard key matches, then the Security Server uses the generic rule.
 The Security Server requests authentication from the user.
 The user provides a user name and password to authenticate as a member of the group

 admin.
-The Security Server creates a credential based on the user authentication and the right requested.
+The Security Server creates a credential based on the user authentication or consent and the right requested.
 The credential specifies that other applications may use it, and the Security Server sets the expiration to five minutes.

 Three minutes later, a child process of the application starts up.
 The child process requests the right